JeffersonLab/clara-tests/acceptance/README.md

   cache the packages installed when the nodes are provisioned.

-## Clara sources
+## xMsg and Clara sources

-The different Clara sources should be in the same directory.
+The different xMsg and Clara sources should be in the same directory.
 This directory will be mounted as a synced folder in every virtual machine.

-The default configuration sets this to `../..` (i.e. relative to this `acceptance` directory) and expects specific names for each Clara version:
+The default configuration sets this to `../..` (i.e. relative to this `acceptance` directory) and expects specific names for each xMsg and Clara
+version:

     $ pwd
     /home/user/dev/clara-tests/acceptance

     $ ls ../..
     clara-cpp  clara-java  clara-python  clara-tests  clara-webapp
+    xmsg-cpp   xmsg-java   xmsg-python

 To use your own paths, copy the file `default-config.yaml` to `custom-config.yaml`, and you can change the common source directory and the